-Women Batik Shirt
+Women Batik Shirt Clothing

 Batik is the method of using wax and wax-resistant dyes to design cloth.
-The name is Javanese in origin, derived from the word amba, which means 'to write’, and titik, meaning 'dot’.
+The name is Javanese in origin, derived from the word amba, which means 'to write,' and titik, meaning 'dot.'

-The roots of batik are found in the Javanese past, especially in connection with sacred writings on wood and bamboo, which are believed to be spiritually powerful items.
-The technique is still used to this day for making magical auras and talismans.
+The roots of batik are found in the Javanese past, especially in connection with sacred writings on wood and bamboo, believed to be spiritually powerful items.
+The technique is still used to make magical auras and talismans.
 Wooden items are carved with intricate patterns and symbols found on batiks today.
-Because of the time-consuming carving process, some patterns were simplified, leaving large areas of solid wood and areas with more intricate designs.
-After carving the wood, it is painted and assembled into a sort of storyboard in order to prevent fluctuations in the wood.
-It is then coated with layers of wax and manually colored (through aniline dyes).
+Because of the time-consuming carving process, some patterns were simplified to match the interest of a modern woman, leaving large areas of solid wood and areas with more intricate designs.
+The process of making cotton Batik fabric for sale can be described below:

 Batik & Culture